Cooking Gorgeous

 Please scroll down to the recipe card below for the full ingredients list with measurements, complete recipe method, recipe notes, and nutritional information.

-• Eggplant - It adds a creamy texture and balances the sweetness of the peppers.
+• Eggplant - It adds a creamy texture and softens the sweetness of the peppers.

-• Garlic - It enhances the flavor with its pungent aroma.
-You can turn it into a paste with a mortar and pestle or grate it with a Microplane.
+• Garlic - Turn it into a paste with a mortar and pestle or grate it on a Microplane, so you do not get sharp chunks of raw garlic in the finished dip.

 How to Make Ajvar - Red Pepper and Eggplant Dip